-Knowing about your child’s health helps the doctor or nurse choose the best immunisations.
+Knowing about your child’s health helps the doctor or nurse choose the best vaccinations.
 A family history of illness doesn’t mean your child cannot have a vaccination.

 Getting the vaccines

-The Child Health system or your doctor’s surgery usually send out your invitation to make vaccination appointments.
+The Child Health system or your doctor’s surgery usually sends out your invitation to make vaccination appointments.
 Your child will get the vaccines as four injections in one day.

 Measles, mumps and rubella (MMR)